rancher/rancher/docs/configuration/environments/index.md

 There are two ways to add members to an environment.
 Provide the GitHub user or organization name.
 Click on the **+** to add the name to the list of members.
 If the name is not on the list, then they will not be added to the environment.
 Alternatively, there is a dropdown button on the right side of the **+** button.
 Rancher has automatically populated all the GitHub organizations and teams that your GitHub account is linked to.
 By selecting one of the organizations/teams, it will automatically add them to the list of members.

 For each member (i.e. individual, team, or organization), you can define the role to be either an owner or a member.
-By default, they are added as a member.
+By default, they are added to the list as a member.
 You can change their role in the dropdown next to their name.
-If you are an owner, you can always change the list of members and their roles at any time.
+As an owner, you can always change the list of members and their roles at any time, but members do not have the ability to change the membership of the environment.

 Click on **Create** and the environment will immediately be available to all members and owners.
-At this point, anyone, that the environment is shared with, can start adding [services]({{site.baseurl}}/docs/services/)!
+At this point, anyone, that the environment is shared with, can start adding [services]({{site.baseurl}}/docs/services/)!. adding [hosts]({{site.baseurl}}/docs/infrastructure/hosts/) and anything else that a member can do.

 ### Editing Environments